To qualify for entry, submissions must:

 - Employees of the Institute (or any of their family members), employees of any Competition Sponsor (or any of their family members), and family members of Competition Judges may not submit entries.
 A “family members” is defined as; a parent, child, sibling, spouse or civil partner, grand-parent, grand-child, uncle, aunt, nephew, niece, and first-cousin.

-- Submissions must be complete and submitted on before the deadline to qualify for entry.
+- Submissions must be complete and submitted on before the deadline (with the registration fee paid) to qualify for entry.

 - Game can be in any language but submissions must be in English and if the Institute doesn’t have judges who can speak the game’s language, assistance teaching people how to play it must be provided.

 - In order to facilitate judging, it must be possible for the judges to play the games so the games need to be submitted on schedule or the entry will be eliminated (3 copies/game sets are required with each submission).

 - Entries that make it past the first round must have at least one representative attend the International Conference On Business Learning Games to represent the entry in the Finals (each game needs a dedicated person to Showcase it) or the entry is disqualified.